Cervical screening letter? Go.

 All women who have a baby are advised to have a smear a few months after giving birth, and I was immediately offered a colposcopy.
 I was really anxious about the results of this one, and by this point I no longer worried about the actual tests, I was just so grateful that I’d had them and that they’d caught everything.
 The results came back, and no abnormal cells were detected.

-I still have to go back every year for the next couple of years to make sure the abnormal cells haven’t returned, but hopefully the results will continue to come back fine.
+I had to go back every year for the next couple of years to make sure the abnormal cells haven’t returned.